FarhadIbrahimov/W12Day2HW/README.md

 This function is crucial for presenting a consistent and visually appealing format for Pokemon names, enhancing the user experience throughout the application.

-### Setting up the Show Route

-Set up a route to display individual Pokemon details.

 ### Linking Index and Show Views

-Create links between the index and show views for seamless navigation.
+Created links between the index and show views for seamless navigation.

 ## Conclusion